Can you build muscle with resistance bands? How do they compare with free weights like barbells and dumbbells? Here’s everything you need to know.

 However, you don’t have to choose one or the other, and there’s no good reason why you can’t use both.

-For example, when COVID-19 hit and all the gyms were closed, I got myself some dumbbells and various resistance bands.
+For example, when COVID-19 hit and all the gyms were closed, I got myself some dumbbells and a set of resistance bands.

 The resistance bands gave me a lot more exercises to choose from, which in turn meant I didn’t have to sit around watching my gains go down the drain.

-However, given a choice between training at home with bands, dumbbells and resistance bands versus a fully-equipped commercial gym, I’d take the gym every time.
+However, given a choice between training in a home gym with bands, dumbbells and resistance bands versus a fully-equipped commercial gym, I’d take the gym every time.

 Do resistance bands work?
 That depends on what you’re using them for.